dev-ansh-r/dcalpwan-server-stack/DEVELOPMENT.md

 #### Development Configuration

-In order to set up The Things Stack to support running the frontend via `webpack-dev-server`, the following environment setup is needed:
+In order to set up The Stack to support running the frontend via `webpack-dev-server`, the following environment setup is needed:

 ```bash
 # .dev.env